sabbirosa/civix-ui/README.md

-# Civix UI - E-Government Design System
+# Civix UI - Government Component Guidelines

-A modern, accessible, and inclusive design system for building government digital services.
+A modern, accessible, and inclusive component guideline library for building government digital services.

 ## 🎯 Mission

-Supporting government agencies worldwide by providing standardized guidelines, reusable UI components, and best-practice checklists for web applications that serve all citizens, including those with limited digital literacy, disabilities, or access to modern devices.
+Supporting government agencies worldwide by providing standardized component guidelines, reusable UI patterns, and best-practice checklists for web applications that serve all citizens, including those with limited digital literacy, disabilities, or access to modern devices.

 ## 🌟 Key Features